protono/hello-algo/algos.md

 >2.
 The stack is a relatively small piece of memory, which is prone to insufficient memory; the heap memory is large, but because it is dynamically allocated, it is easy to fragment, and it is more difficult and costly to manage the heap memory.
 >3.
 Accessing the stack is faster than accessing the heap, because the stack memory is small and friendly to the cache, and the heap frame is scattered in a large space, and there will be more cache misses.

->Why does the array emphasize the elements of the same type, but does not emphasize the same type in the linked list?
+>**Why does the array emphasize the elements of the same type, but does not emphasize the same type in the linked list?**
 >The linked list is composed of nodes, and the nodes are connected by references (pointers).
 Each node can store different types of data, such as int, double, string, object, etc.
 >
 >In contrast, array elements must be of the same type, so that the corresponding element position can be obtained by calculating the offset.
-For example, if the array contains both int and long types, and a single element occupies 4 bytes and 8 bytes respectively, then the following formula cannot be used to calculate the offset at this time, because the array contains two types of `elementLength`.
+For example, if the array contains both int and long types, and a single element occupies 4 bytes and 8 bytes respectively, then the following formula cannot be used to calculate the offset at this time, because the array contains elements of two lengths.

 >`// element memory address = array memory address + element length * element index`
 >`elementAddr = firtstElementAddr + elementLength * elementIndex`